TRAVELLING WITH A PET

 Pets can travel free of charge on our Cairnryan/Larne route – so there’s no need to leave your furry friends behind.

-If you’re travelling by car you can take up to four pets for free, and all pets must stay in the car while on board.
-There are no facilities for foot or coach passengers to travel with their pets and the only pets allowed on the passenger decks are registered Guide or Assistance Dogs.
+If you’re travelling by car you can take up to four pets for free, and all pets must stay in the vehicle during the crossing.
+Unfortunately this means foot or coach passengers are unable to travel with their pets due to no appropriate facilities to accommodate them onboard - guide and assistance dogs are exempt from this and are welcome onboard.
 If you’re bringing a pet from outside the UK, you will need to check the legal requirements before you travel.

 Below we’ve put together a few tips on how to make the journey as hassle-free and comfortable as possible for you and your pet.

 From 1 January 2021 you will not be able to use the existing pet passport scheme when travelling to Europe or Northern Ireland with your pet.
 Instead you’ll need to follow a different process in advance of travel.
 For more information on the new animal health certificate (AHC) process and guidance about pet travel to Europe and Northern Ireland from 1st January 2021, visit the gov.uk site or our dedicated Brexit pet page.

 We’ve also put together a list of handy travel tips of everything you’ll need to know, so that you can be fully prepared for all your future journeys to Europe and back.